Main OfficeMcAllan Hall, Room 27

 Students who have a bachelor’s degree in Speech-Language Pathology/Communication Sciences and Disorders from an accredited institution may apply for admission.
 Students with a bachelor’s degree in a discipline other than Speech-Language Pathology/Communication Sciences and Disorders may apply for admission after completing up to 18 credits of prerequisite course work.
 As is the case with most graduate programs in speech pathology, admission is highly competitive.
 Admission to the master’s program is dependent on the criteria listed below.

 Admission is granted one time per year.
 Full-time students will be accepted for summer admission and will begin a strict sequence of study in the summer.
 The admission deadline for Summer 2015 is February 1, 2015.
-Please call Graduate Admission at (732) 571-3452 for application details.
+Apply today at www.monmouth.edu/apply.

 The graduate program consists of 60 graduate credits.
 Course work in Speech-Language Pathology and research design is combined with a minimum of 400 clock hours of clinical practicum experience.
 This program is cohort-based; full-time students will be accepted for summer admission and will begin a strict sequence of study in the summer.
 The time to completion for full-time students will be 24 months, starting in the summer and ending in the spring.